meganrm/cell-catalog-2.1/src/pages/disease-catalog/index.md

 title: About the Collection
 main:
   heading: Disease models available in our collection
-  description: >-
-    Updated User Experience Coming Soon!

-    Data for our lines will be added to this page in a user-friendly format later this year.
+  description: Data for our lines will be added to this page in a user-friendly
+    format later this year.
 In the meantime, access a large selection of QC and other data via the Certificate of Analysis associated with each line.
+  subheading: Updated User Experience Coming Soon!
 coriell_image: /img/coriell.png
 coriell_link: https://www.coriell.org/1/AllenCellCollection
 footer_text: All cell lines were originally generated using the WTC-11 hiPS cell